Charley Parkhurst: Life and career

 Parkhurst's headstone at the Pioneer Cemetery in Watsonville, California.
+Note the misspelling of "Jaun" (sic).

 Later, Parkhurst went to work for Birch, where he developed a reputation as one of the finest stagecoach drivers (a "whip") on the West Coast.
 This inspired another nickname for him, Six-Horse Charley.
 He was ranked with "Foss, Hank Monk and George Gordon" as one of the top drivers of the time.
 Stagecoach drivers were also nicknamed "Jehus," after a Biblical passage in Kings 9:20: "… and the driving is like the driving of Jehu the son of Nimshi; for he driveth furiously."

 Among Parkhurst's routes in northern California were Stockton to Mariposa, "the great stage route" from San Jose to Oakland, and San Juan to Santa Cruz.
 Stagecoach drivers carried mail as well as passengers, and had to deal with hold-up attempts, bad weather, and perilous, primitive trails.
 As historian Charles Outland described the era, "It was a dangerous era in a dangerous country, where dangerous conditions were the norm."

 Seeing that railroads were cutting into the stagecoach business, Parkhurst retired from driving some years later to Watsonville, California.
 For fifteen years he worked at farming and lumbering in the winter.
 He also raised chickens in Aptos.

 He later moved into a small cabin about six miles from Watsonville, and suffered from rheumatism in his later years.
 Parkhurst died there on December 28, 1879, due to tongue cancer.

 Tombstone of Mary Parkhurst, mother of Charley Parkhurst, and wife of Ebenezer Parkhurst.
 Location, Broad Brook Cemetery in Sharon, Vermont.